El-Coder/F5-Automation-and-Orchestration/docs/_build/html/_sources/class5/module/telemetry.rst.txt

 .. image:: /_static/skip.png

 3. If presented with one, exit the pop-up screen.
-Toggle off “SSL certification verification” by navigating File  Settings  under the General tab, toggle SSL certification verification
+Toggle off “SSL certification verification” by navigating to File then Settings then under the General tab, toggle SSL certification verification

 .. image:: /_static/settings.png